SenseiCain/hearthstone-deck-builder/README.md

 ## Data Sources

-The bulk of my data is coming from [omgvamp's API](https://rapidapi.com/omgvamp/api/hearthstone) hosted on [RapidAPI](https://rapidapi.com/), which sources information directly from [Blizzard](https://develop.battle.net/documentation/hearthstone/game-data-apis).
+The bulk of the data is coming from [omgvamp's API](https://rapidapi.com/omgvamp/api/hearthstone) hosted on [RapidAPI](https://rapidapi.com/), which sources information directly from [Blizzard](https://develop.battle.net/documentation/hearthstone/game-data-apis).
 By using this API instead of Blizzard's, I was able to circumvent client-side authorization.

 Images are being sourced from [HearthstoneJSON](https://hearthstonejson.com/).